Updated in 2023

 Top 5 tips to make your product manager resume stand out

 Sans serif fonts (fonts without the feet) are more modern-looking so we always recommend them for product manager resumes.
-When you use these fonts, you let the recruiter know you are tech savvy, sending the right first impression.
+When you use these fonts, you let the recruiter know you are tech savvy, which sends the right first impression.

 Colors help draw the eye to important parts of your resume.
 But, make sure you use cool colors like blues, greens, purples, and teal and avoid warm colors like red because they can feel too aggressive.
-Red sets off a fear alarm in humans, so steer clear.
 It’s also important to stick with one color so your resume looks professional.

 Your resume needs to be readable and that is the most important aspect of formatting.
 Don’t use more than 2 columns and never use white or light-colored text.
 If you include links to your portfolio and additional websites/apps you’ve worked on (and you should!), ensure that they are clickable, so that your work can be seen.